 A theoretical framework for understanding how orgone and consciousness may relate has been detailed (as a primary force-field that has the indistinguishable characteristics of physicality & consciousness).
 Evidence from Acupuncture, Mesmerism and Natural healing has been cited to support the non-locality of orgone (or life-force).
 This in turns indicates orgone may possess consciousness at its most basic level.
 If this indeed reflects reality there are a number of practical implications to be considered.

 Firstly if the primary realm of orgone is a non-material, non-local, physical consciousness field this could give rise to any number of energetic and material dimensions.
 So other dimensions like our own could be possible or realms that are more energetic or spirit-like in nature.
 An entirely spiritual realm of existence could be possible too.
+Having said that I am not aware of evidence for other matieral dimensions.
+Evidence for spiritual dimensions exists I believe.
 It would also help bring to an end the Cartesian argument between reality being either mind-based (idealism) or matter-based (materialism).
 Duality would be superseded by a trinity of spirit-energy-matter, all three states being ultimately real at their particular level of experience.
 However, it would indicate that the spirit realm transcends the other two levels and is the most basic mother of the other two realities.